 Resources & Tools

-Squarespace allows you to build a website for your business.
-It is easy to use website templates.
+Squarespace allows you to build a website for your business and offers easy to use website templates.
 You can set up a blog or an online store using Squarespace.
 Squarespace offers multiple plans that vary in cost, but a personal site costs $12 per month for a basic website (plus the cost of buying a domain, which is your website address).
 For businesses that include online transactions, the cost is $26/month.

 SCORE provides you free business mentoring and advice.
 They also offer educational webinars, courses on demand, and a library of resources with guides and helpful articles.
 Find a local SCORE office or use the numerous resources available on their website by checking out the link below.

 CareerGirls.org is a video-based career exploration tool for girls, with an emphasis on STEM careers.
 The mission of Career Girls is for all girls to reach their full potential and discover their own path to empowerment through access to inspiring career role models.

 The Small Business Administration is a one-stop-shop for all your business needs.
 They offer business guides to plan, launch, and manage your business as well as links to local resources.
 Use SBA to find out about licensing your business, find funding, connect to a business counselor, and much more.
 También tienen recursos en Español.